bookyage/bkg/wp-content/plugins/ad-inserter/readme.txt

 For the changelog of earlier versions, please refer to the separate changelog.txt file.

 == Upgrade Notice ==

+= 2.6.20 =
+Added support for alt text and lazy loading for banner code generator;
+Few minor bug fixes, cosmetic changes and code improvements

+= 2.6.19 =
+Improved code to reduce layout shift when using client-side device detection;
+Added translation for es_ES;
+Added translation for fr_FR;
+Added translation for it_IT;
+Improved compatibility with PHP 8;
+Few minor bug fixes, cosmetic changes and code improvements

+= 2.6.18 =
+Added support to change Dynamic blocks setting for adinserter PHP function call;
+Few minor bug fixes, cosmetic changes and code improvements

+= 2.6.17 =
+Fix for double client-side insertions when using geolocation (Pro only)

 = 2.6.16 =
 Added support for ad blocking detection action every n pageviews;